How to apply for a residence permit for studies at a university or university college.

 You must apply for a residence permit from your country of origin, or where you are residing legally.
 Your permit must be complete before you can enter Sweden.
-This applies even if you have a residence permit for studies in another EU country, and the permit gives you the right to visit here for three months.
-If your stay in Sweden will exceed three months, the permit must be complete prior to entry.
+This applies even if you have a residence permit for studies in another EU country, and the permit gives you the right to visit Sweden for three months.

 You will probably be required to pay an application fee.

 Enclose the following documents with your applicationIt is important that you submit all documents required to the Swedish Migration Board.
 Failing to submit the necessary documents may lead to the processing of your application taking longer.
 As a result, you risk not receiving a decision before your chosen course of study begins.

 - a copy of the passport pages that clearly show your personal details and passport validity.
 If you have been granted permission to stay in countries other than your native country, please enclose a copy of the passport pages verifying this

 - a letter of acceptence showing that you have been admitted to full-time study at a program or courses

 - copy of the document that proves that you have comprehensive health insurance that is valid in Sweden if you are admitted to studies for less than one year.
 If you have taken out an insurance through the university or college (academic institution), please enclose a copy of the insurance certificate